klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 ```javascript
 kip8Instance.addPauser(account [, sendParam])
 ```
-Adds an account as a pauser that has the permission of PauserRole and can pause.
+Adds an account as a pauser that has the permission related to suspending the contract.

 Note that the addPauser method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.